Debt Write-off

 Common Causes of Debt

 What leads so many South Africans into the arms of debt?
 A wide array of factors converge to push individuals towards borrowing.
 In some cases, it’s about keeping up with the Joneses – the pressure to maintain a lifestyle that matches or exceeds that of peers can lead to excessive borrowing.
 Sometimes, it’s a matter of financial illiteracy – a lack of understanding about managing money, the cost of borrowing, and the implications of failing to repay on time.
 On other occasions, it’s about unexpected expenses – medical emergencies, car repairs, or sudden job loss can force individuals to seek loans.
-Moreover, predatory lending practices by some credit providers exacerbate the situation, trapping unsuspecting borrowers in a cycle of high-cost loans.
+Predatory lending practices by some credit providers exacerbate the situation, trapping unsuspecting borrowers in a cycle of high-cost loans.

 The Impact of Debt on the Personal and National Economy

 Personal debt isn’t just a private problem; it has public implications too.
 On an individual level, debt can lead to a lower quality of life, stress, relationship issues, and even bankruptcy.
 On a national level, high levels of household debt can affect economic stability.
 If many borrowers default on their loans, it could destabilise financial institutions.
-Moreover, high debt levels can inhibit consumer spending, a crucial economic growth driver.
+High debt levels can inhibit consumer spending, a crucial economic growth driver.
 Thus, the ripple effects of personal debt extend far beyond individual borrowers, underscoring the need for efficient debt management.

 » Read more: What happens to debt after one passes away?